Customer Service Blog from HelpCrunch

 Calculating this chat metric is the walk in the park: subtract the percentage of detractors from the percentage of promoters.
 For instance, if 10% of customers are detractors, 20% are passives and 70% are promoters, your NPS score would be 70-10 = 60.

 📌Short hint: You want to receive more promoters, no doubt.
-Here is a friendly pointer – don’t shrug off the chat etiquette in customer communications, and follow-up with detractors to know how to make it up to them.
+Here is a friendly pointer – don’t shrug off the chat rules online in customer communications, and follow-up with detractors to know how to make it up to them.

 11. Wrap-up time